azya52/seiko/README.md

 Assembler for Seico Cal.
 UW01 (UW02), I used axasm by Al Williams (https://github.com/wd5gnr/axasm)

 **./ucDisassembler**<br />
-Very simple disassembler, but without which I would not have managed (Source code of applications from the ROM are in **./rom/disassembled**)
+Very simple disassembler, but without which I would not have managed (Source code of applications from the ROM are in ./rom/disassembled)

+**./apps**<br />
+Programs written by me.
+Now there's only Tetris, I have plans for custom watchfaces and maybe a couple more games.

+**./Transmitters**<br />